-All crimes should be reported immediately to the police/sheriff's department.
-Victims also need to file an incident report with the Campus Director on either campus or with the Dean of Student Affairs on Central Campus.
+All crimes should be reported immediately to the local police department.
+Victims also need to file an incident report with the Campus Director, on-site Counselor, or Dean of Student Affairs on Central Campus.
 Submitted reports will be used to compile the annual campus crime report.